 Cheese and Almonds

-There is no confirmed info of Clara Peeters.
-We’re led to believe she worked in Antwerp (the supports that she used for her paintings bear marks from that city), as one of few women painters.
-Nearly all of her paintings are still lifes, a limitation imposed by contemporary culture on women who wanted to create.
-If you study the side of the knife’s handle, you will see Peeter’s signature: six of her known paintings include the same inscribed silver knife.
+There is no confirmed information on Clara Peeters.
+We’re led to believe she worked in Antwerp as one of very few female painters.
+Nearly all of her paintings are still lifes, a limitation imposed by contemporary culture on women who wanted to create art.
+If you study the side of the knife’s handle you will see Peeter’s signature.
+Actually, six of her known paintings include the same inscribed silver knife.
 Moreover, on the blade of at least three of these knives, there is a silver mark of the city of Antwerp.
 At Peeter’s time knives were carried by guests when they were invited to a party or were used as wedding gifts.

 Cheese and Artichokes

 Here we see another variation of local and imported foods juxtaposed by Peeters.
 There is the same knife, some artichokes, cherries, salt, local bread – and of course the cheese!

 Floris Claesz. van Dijck was a painter from Haarlem who today ranks as one of the pioneers of Dutch still-life painting.
 We can definitely see why: his astounding illusion of reality makes us believe that the pewter plate on the edge of the table seems close enough to touch.
 We can almost sense the delicacy of the damask material for the beautifully ornamented tablecloths.

 We have a very similar scene here: damask tablecloths, Chinese porcelain, pewter dishes, and various foods which make this still life a “breakfast piece,” in Dutch “ontbijtje“.
 This type of still life originated around 1610 in Antwerp and Haarlem.
 We see the table from slightly above, which was the characteristic point of view of early still lifes, so that all the objects and their details be clearly seen.